sunniesnow/sunniesnow/help.md

 - **Possible values**: Any number greater than or equal to 0.

 This is **only** useful when [`latency-hint`](#latency-hint) is set to `"value"`.

+### Haptic settings

+#### Vibration

+Vibration is a haptic feedback of note hits.

+##### Vibration with music

+- **Setting id**: `vibration-with-music`.
+- **Possible values**: `true`, `false`.

+This setting is used to set whether the vibration is played with the music or played following the player input.
+This setting is similar to [`se-with-music`](#se-with-music).
+When it is `true`, the vibration is played with the music regardless of the player input.
+When it is `false`, the vibration is played following the player input.

+##### Vibration delay

+- **Setting id**: `vibration-delay`.
+- **Possible values**: Any number.

+This setting is used to set the delay of the vibration.
+The larger the delay, the later the vibration will be played.
+This setting is only useful when [`vibration-with-music`](#vibration-with-music) is `true`.
+Although the number input on the webpage is in milliseconds, the internal value of this setting is in seconds.

+##### Tap vibration time

+- **Setting id**: `tap-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a tap note.
+A value of zero is equivalent to disabling the vibration for tap notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Drag vibration time

+- **Setting id**: `drag-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a drag note.
+A value of zero is equivalent to disabling the vibration for drag notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Flick vibration time

+- **Setting id**: `flick-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a flick note.
+A value of zero is equivalent to disabling the vibration for flick notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Hold vibration time

+- **Setting id**: `hold-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a hold note.
+A value of zero is equivalent to disabling the vibration for hold notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Hold vibration period

+- **Setting id**: `hold-vibration-period`.
+- **Possible values**: Any number greater than or equal to 0.

+The duration of a period of the continuing vibration of holding a hold note.
+While holding a hold note, one vibration occurs every period.
+This setting is **unrelated** to [`hold-vibration-time`](#hold-vibration-time).
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Hold vibration duty cycle

+- **Setting id**: `hold-vibration-duty-cycle`.
+- **Possible values**: Any number between 0 and 1.

+The duty cycle of the vibration of holding a hold note.
+The duty cycle is the ratio of the duration of the vibration to the period, so the duration of each vibration during holding a hold note is the value of [`hold-vibration-period`](#hold-vibration-period) times the duty cycle.
+This setting is **unrelated** to [`hold-vibration-time`](#hold-vibration-time).

 ### Game settings